-Another key is to keep the pruning equipment sharp.
-A clean cut forms callus tissue to wall itself off faster and causes less injury to the tree.
-After removing the branch, allow the tree to use its own defenses to protect itself.
+Remember to keep the pruning equipment sharp.
+A clean-cut forms callus tissue to wall itself off faster and causes less injury to the tree.
+After removing a branch, allow the tree to use its own defenses to protect itself.

-The bypass type of hand pruners and two-handed lopping shears with the scissors cutting action cleanly cuts the stem without crushing it.
-Hand pruners cut stems up to three-quarters inch in diameter.
+The proper use of the pruner is best for the plant and the tool.
+The scissor-action of hand pruners and two-handed lopping shears cleanly cuts the stem without crushing it.
+Hand pruners cut stems up to one-half inch in diameter.
 Attempting to cut larger branches risks making a poor cut and/or ruining the shears.
-Lopping shears cut branches up to 1 to 1.5 inches in diameter.
+Lopping shears are used to remove branches over one-half inch in diameter.

+Use a pruning saw to remove larger branches.
 Pruning saws cut on the pull stroke.
 The narrow blades fit into tight spaces and make clean cuts.
-They are recommended for removing branches over 1 inch in diameter.

-Disinfect tools after each cut, especially when pruning a tree with a disease like crab apples which are affected by fire blight, by applying Lysol or 70 percent denatured ethyl alcohol to the blades.
-Disinfect tools with each cut and before pruning the next plant.
+To avoid spreading plant diseases, disinfect tools after each cut, especially when pruning a tree with a disease like fire blight which infects crabapple trees.
+Apply Lysol or 70 percent denatured ethyl alcohol to the blades.
+Disinfect tools before pruning the next plant.